 Under the common law, a trespass creates in-equality in society.
 This in-equity (which is shortened to create the word iniquity) must be corrected if all the members of society are to continue to be equal and that’s what justice is all about.

-The concept of equity or equality is essential if we are to properly answer the question, “When are we morally justified in using force to deprive another person of life, liberty and property?”
+The concept of equity or equality is essential if we are to properly answer the question, “When are we morally justified in using force to deprive another person of life, liberty, and property?”
 The word justified in this sentence, is the same as saying, “When is it just (or fair) to use force?”
 The answer is that we are morally justified in using force as a reciprocal measure to correct inequity in society.

 Casting our Moral Vote

 The individual who violates the common law has cast his or her moral vote against one or more of the unalienable rights.
-In deciding the other person did not have the right to their life, liberty or property, they have basically decided that this right doesn’t exist.
-Therefore, society can respond by not respecting their right to their life, liberty or property to an equal degree.
+In deciding the other person did not have the right to their life, liberty, or property, they have basically decided that this right doesn’t exist.
+Therefore, society can respond by not respecting their right to their life, liberty, or property to an equal degree.

 The criminal can be held accountable for the trespass because they are responsible for the consequences of their actions, which caused loss and suffering on the part of their victim.
-A moral society will, therefore, be justified in forcing the criminal to correct the in-equity between them and the person or persons they trespassed against.
+A moral society will, therefore, is justified in forcing the criminal to correct the in-equity between them and the person or persons they trespassed against.
 If society allows for the trespass, then it encourages others to trespass as well, increasing crime in society and a breakdown in respect for government.

 A similar thing happens when the government uses excessive punishment.
 People who feel that the law or actions of government are unfair or unequal won’t respect law and order, which ultimately threatens the peace of the entire society.